 It is best to cut in the morning, when the plants will be at their freshest.

-Common salad leaves pests diseases
+Common salad pests and diseases

 Grey mould is a fungal disease that appears as pale discoloured patches on salad leaves, turning to a grey fuzzy growth.
 It is more common in wet weather.